Jungledisk/jungledocs/src/005_SettingUpJD.rst

 RPM-Based Systems
 ^^^^^^^^^^^^^^^^^
-*The example operating system for RPM is Fedora with the GNOME desktop environment.*
+*The example RPM-based system used here is Fedora with the GNOME desktop environment.*

 |br| **Via GUI**